 - Difficult Hiking Trails: “Difficult Hiking Trails” are characterized by steep elevations, increasingly difficult terrain, and longer distances.
 Only experienced hikers should attempt these trails

 - Consider the high altitude: Many of the places listed here, are at a high altitude.
-Make sure you acclimate before you start your hiking, and pack an Altitude Sickness Relief.
+Make sure you acclimate before you start your hiking, train for a high altitude hike, and pack an Altitude Sickness Relief.

 - Bring plenty of water: Remember you will be outdoors in the sun you will need to drink a lot of water.
 My LifeStraw Filtered Water Bottle has been my lifesaver for all my trips.
 I can refill this bottle anywhere and it comes with a carabiner to connect it to my daypack.